 Breaking an addiction is incredibly difficult.
 Once a person eventually comes round to the idea that they need help, they will often turn to a rehabilitation centre.
 Here they will go through detox.
 This is important if any progress is to be made with the rest of rehab.

-There are a number of different rehab clinics offering different programs.
+There are a number of different rehab clinics offering different programmes.
 When choosing a clinic it is important to see what treatment methods they use.
-In the same way that each individual has a unique problem, the treatment most effective will need to be just as unique.
+In the same way that each individual has a unique problem, potentially effective treatment will need to be just as unique.
 Choosing the right clinic to go to is just as important as making the decision to go in the first place.

-There are drug rehab clinics which offer the 12 step programmes, but the issue is these are often not specific enough to offer any real help to people.
-Its general help for general addiction treatment and this is no real help for alcoholics and substance abusers.
+There are drug rehab clinics which offer the 12-step programmes, but the issue is these are often not specific enough to offer any real help to people.

-Programs must be tailored to each individual patient or the chances of defeating those addiction demons are reduced.
-Burnley rehab offers customised programs for patients.
+Programmes must be tailored to each individual patient or the chances of defeating those addiction demons are reduced.
+Burnley rehab offers customised programmes for patients.

-Rehab alcohol and drugs has to revolve around the patient.
-Generalised programs don’t work as each addiction is caused by an entirely different reason.
+Rehab alcohol and drugs have to revolve around the patient.
+Generalised programmes don’t work as each addiction is caused by an entirely different reason.
 Just because the symptoms happen to be the same doesn’t mean the reasons for those symptoms are the same.

-Customised programs identify with the patient’s needs and desires.
-Not only does it increase the chances of success by ensuring each person is having their needs fulfilled, it gives them confidence.
+Customised programmes identify with the patient’s needs and desires.
+Not only does it increase the chances of success by ensuring each person is having their needs fulfilled, but it also gives them confidence.
 When somebody asks them what they think, they need they feel much better about themselves.
 When this happens, they know they are in a place where people listen to them.